(If you want to read part two of “The Anatomy Of A Breakup” Series click here.)

 I’m assuming that if you’re here you had a relationship and it ended.

 Although if you’re just here because you like us, well then, awesome!

 During a relationship, a lot of things happen.
 Not just on the outside where you can see it.
-On the inside your body is teaming with activity.
+On the inside, your body is teeming with activity.

 At the beginning of a relationship, your body was so chock full of Dopamine, Norepinephrine, and Serotonin, that you could hardly contain yourself.

-You remember those days, the days when your heart leapt into your throat every time you heard a phone, even if it wasn’t your own.
+You remember those days, the days when your heart leaped into your throat every time you heard a phone, even if it wasn’t your own.

 The chemicals were staging a takeover.